MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/codecop-aa0462-calcdateonlywithdateformulausage.md

 ---
 title: "The CalcDate should only be used with DataFormula variables.
-Alternatively the string should be enclosed using the &lt;&gt; symbols." ms.author: SusanneWindfeldPedersen ms.custom: na ms.date: 01/02/2020 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+Alternatively the string should be enclosed using the <> symbols." ms.author: SusanneWindfeldPedersen ms.custom: na ms.date: 01/06/2020 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na